nextgis/docs_ngcom/source/tracking.rst

 **3. NextGIS Tracker**

-This is a simple app that allows you to track recording.
+This is a simple app for track recording.

 *...Coming up...*

-Tracking results on the web map
+Tracking results on the Web Map
 --------------------------------

-Tracking results can be displayed on any web map of your Web GIS.
-For that create a ‘web map’ resource and open it.
-If procedures, described in `Section 3 <https://docs.nextgis.com/docs_ngcom/source/tracking.html#creating-tracker-groups>`_, are done - you will see the corresponding icon (trackers)  in the left panel of the web map.
+Tracking results can be displayed on any Web Map of your Web GIS.
+For that create a ‘Web Map’ resource and open it.
+If procedures described in `Section 3 <https://docs.nextgis.com/docs_ngcom/source/tracking.html#creating-tracker-groups>`_, are done - you will see the corresponding icon (trackers) in the left panel of the Web Map.

 .. figure:: _static/Tracking_en.png
    :name: Tracking interface on Web map
    :align: center

-   Tracking interface on Web map
+   Tracking interface on Web Map

-The interface of trackers consists of 2 parts - a calendar and a resources tree of trackers (folders ‘tracker groups’ and a set of trackers themselves inside).
+The interface of trackers consists of 2 parts - a calendar and a tree of trackers (‘tracker groups’ folders and sets of trackers inside).
 A calendar allows you to filter recorded tracks by the date and time.
 Tracker's tree contains the content of those resources that were created in Web GIS or were uploaded from the mobile application.

 .. figure:: _static/Tracking_tools_en.png
    :name: Tracker tree and track operations on Web map